artefactual-sdps/enduro/docs/src/user-manual/components.md

 ## User interface

-Enduro's web-based user interface is the graphical method that operators can interact with Enduro, to see and manage ingest and preservation workflows, view information about packages, and more.
-Key information from other components and applications (such as tasks executed by the preservation engine in a workflow) is also collected via API and shown in the Enduro Ingest user interface when relevant.
+Enduro's web-based user interface is the graphical method by which operators can interact with Enduro to see and manage ingest and preservation workflows, view information about packages, and more.
+Key information from other components and applications (such as tasks executed by the [preservation engine](#preservation-engine) in a workflow) is also collected via API and shown in the Enduro Ingest user interface when relevant.

 Enduro's user interface is built using [Vue.js](https://vuejs.org/) and [Bootstrap](https://getbootstrap.com/)